zachary-feng/ouijaball/README.md

 # ouijaball
-Robotics Mini-Projects (2017): A magic 8-ball machine based on the Ouija board design.
+Robotics Mini-Projects (2017): A mechanical magic-8-ball machine inspired by the Ouija board